JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-add-aws-xray-tracing.md

 ## Example

-For an example using Spring, look at [aws-xray-spring-example](../../../examples/aws-xray-spring-example) where the [README.md](../../../examples/aws-xray-spring-example/README.md) provides steps to test a full application with Xray.
+For an example using Spring Boot, look at [aws-xray-spring-example](../../../examples/aws-xray-spring-example).
+The [README.md](../../../examples/aws-xray-spring-example/README.md) provides steps to test a full application with Xray.

 ## Other guides

-This Spring Boot dependency is actually very simple and therefore, if you need to do complicated configurations, I would just recommend depending on the [AWS XRay Core Extension](../../../extensions/aws-xray-extension/core) directly and building it similar to how the [SqsListenerXrayConfiguration](../../../extensions/aws-xray-extension/spring-boot/src/main/java/com/jashmore/sqs/extensions/xray/spring/SqsListenerXrayConfiguration.java) builds the beans.
+This Spring Boot dependency is actually very simple and therefore, if you need to do complicated configurations, I would just recommend depending on the [AWS XRay Core Extension](../../../extensions/aws-xray-extension/core) directly and configuring your application similar to how the [SqsListenerXrayConfiguration](../../../extensions/aws-xray-extension/spring-boot/src/main/java/com/jashmore/sqs/extensions/xray/spring/SqsListenerXrayConfiguration.java) builds the beans.